lukas-krecan/ShedLock/README.md

 }
 ```

+I unit tests you can switch-off the assert by calling `LockAssert.TestHelper.makeAllAssertsPass(true)` on given thread.

 ## Kotlin gotchas
 The library is tested with Kotlin and works fine.
 The only issue is Spring AOP which does not work on final method.
 If you use `@SchedulerLock` with `@Scheduled`
 annotation, everyting should work since Kotling Spring compiler plugin will automatically 'open' the method for you.
 If `@Scheduled` annotation is not present, you